 by Kendrick Arthur Kemp, with Michael Lovaglio

-July marks the 26th anniversary of the signing of the Americans with Disabilities Act, legislation that is often compared to the Civil Rights Act of 1964.
+July marks the 31st anniversary of the signing of the Americans with Disabilities Act, legislation that is often compared to the Civil Rights Act of 1964.
 Much progress has been made, but as Kendrick Kemp reminds us, churches still lag behind, trapped by archaic beliefs regarding wholeness.
-Here, he proposes a Black Liberation Theology of Disability—Eds.
+Here, in a post originally published in July, 2016, he proposes a Black Liberation Theology of Disability.
+Rev. Kemp will be speaking at a roundtable on Beliefs and Disability on June 30th.
+Click the link to register! —Eds.

 I was 20 years old when I had my first stroke.
 It was a Sunday morning, and most of the family had left for church while my older brother and I were sleeping off a night of partying.
 I was on my way downstairs for some breakfast when suddenly I could not feel my legs.
 I grabbed the railing and called for my brother, who did not answer.
 Scared, I continued down the stairs, gripping the railing.
 After a couple more steps, I fell.
 The last thing I remember is my brother’s look of terror as he came down the stairs, having heard the crash of my fall.